zopencommunity/meta/README.md

 zopen query <option>
 ```

-Queries the local Zopen Community system.
+Queries the local zopen community system.
 See `---help` for more details.

 ## Migrating from zopen version <0.8.0
 **Note:** The new zopen package manager is not compatible with previous versions of zopen.
 Migration involves creating a new directory structure for zopen tools.
 This is accomplished via the `zopen init` command, documented below.